How will the world decide when the pandemic is over?

 The pandemic may be widely considered over when WHO decides the virus is no longer an emergency of international concern, a designation its expert committee has been reassessing every three months.
 But when the most acute phases of the crisis ease within countries could vary.

 “There is not going to be one day when someone says, ‘OK, the pandemic is over,’” says Dr. Chris Woods, an infectious disease expert at Duke University.
-Although there’s no universally agreed-upon criteria, he said countries will likely look for sustained reduction in cases over time.
+Although there are no universally agreed-upon criteria, he said countries will likely look for sustained reduction in cases over time.

 Scientists expect COVID-19 will eventually settle into becoming a more predictable virus like the flu, meaning it will cause seasonal outbreaks but not the huge surges we’re seeing right now.
 But even then, Woods says some habits, such as wearing masks in public places, might continue.